Nick Mutuma: Acting

 His debut into the Kenyan television was in 2008 when he was cast for the character Luka, a young naïve college student living in poverty, who gets involved with an older woman, a "sugar mummy".
 The controversial role received mixed reviews from the general public.

 In the same year, he also appeared in M-Net's first Pan-African drama series Changes, directed by Tosh Gitonga, portraying Richard, a young man who learns that he was kidnapped from the hospital after being born.
 His is a journey of coming of age and seeking identity.
 Mutuma retained the role for three seasons.

 His break-out role came in 2008 when he was cast for the drama series Shuga (2008); directed by Teboho Mahallesi, the show revolves around the fast lives of Nairobi youth and their risky sexual behavior.
-The hit show launched the careers of a new crop of Kenyan actors, including the Oscars-winning actress Lupita Nyong'o.
+The hit show launched the careers of a new crop of Kenyan actors, including the Oscar-winning actress Lupita Nyong'o.
 The fourth season premiered in September 2015 and was directed by award-winning director Biyi Bandele.

 The fifth season MTV Shuga: Down South premiered March 2017 with the character Leo played by him and the series is ongoing.
 He is the only one among the Shuga cast that has been present in all five seasons.

 Mutuma starred the 2014 Zuku series State House, in which he played the spoiled and stubborn son of the president of Kenya, who falls in love with the daughter of one of the staff.
 The show was directed by Wanuri Kahiu.

 In 2016, Mutuma landed the role of Tomide in the hit Nigerian online series This Is It created, written and directed by Dolapo Adeleke (LowlaDee).
 The room/com follows the first year journey of the young, clueless newlyweds, Tomide (Nick Mutuma) and Dede (Chiagoziem Nwakanma).
 This Is It began airing 13 September 2016 on LowlaDeeTV's YouTube Channel and airs across African broadcast stations.
 Nick Mutuma is widely praised for his performance in the critically acclaimed ongoing series.
 The second season premiered on 26 September 2017.
 This Is It received an AMVCA Nomination 2018 for Best TV Series.

 In 2018, Mutuma starred in Kenyan RomCom Disconnect directed by Tosh Gitonga.
 The movie premiered across theatres nationwide on 21 April 2018.
 The movie did exceptionally well in cinemas and is available online on Koko.
 Nick Mutuma was also credited as associate producer on the film.

 In 2018, Nick Mutuma joined the cast of Skinny Girl in Transit for the fifth season of the popular YouTube series.

 In 2019, Mutuma directed his first movie called You Again.
 This movie which he also produced, was shot by the Giraffe Africa Films.

 In 2021, he produced and directed the Kenyan romantic comedy film Sincerely Daisy which was distributed by Netflix.

+In 2024, he directed and produced the Showmax original Big Girl Small World.